Hamzah-A98/Hamzah-A98.github.io/docs/Statistical Inference/Section 2: confidence_intervals.md

 ![](images/coverage.png){ width="500" height="300" style="display: block; margin: 0 auto" }

-Invoking the CLT for smaller samples from non-normal distributions is tricky.
-As displayed in this simulation, we may very well be advertising a certain confidence level that is not realized.
-For instance, with a sample size of $n=10$ from an exponential distribution, the coverage percentage is merely $87\%$ though we advertised $95\%$.
-It is important to recognize that the Central Limit Theorem is based on 'Large Sample' theory, meaning the distribution of $\bar{X}$ is well approximated by a normal distribution for 'large' sample sizes.
+Invoking the Central Limit Theorem (CLT) for smaller samples from non-normal distributions is tricky.
+As demonstrated in this simulation, the advertised confidence level may not be realized.
+For instance, with a sample size of $n=10$ from an exponential distribution, the observed coverage percentage is merely $87\%$ though we advertised $95\%$.
+It is important to recognize that the Central Limit Theorem is rooted in 'Large Sample' theory, meaning the distribution of $\bar{X}$ is well approximated by a normal distribution for 'large' sample sizes.
 Below is a helpful visual further investigating the coverage percentage for an exponentially distributed population.

 ![](images/exp_coverage.png){ width="500" height="300" style="display: block; margin: 0 auto" }